This is the final post in the four-part series on customer experience, where we have you imagine your way through your business's customer journey.

 > Part 4: After the Sale

-This week, we'll be talking all about problems relating to customer follow-up.
+In this post, we'll be talking all about problems relating to customer follow-up.

 Of course, we would never throw a bunch of problems at you and leave it at that.
 That's why each of these posts has a companion post where you can read the fixes for all these customer experience issues.
-Check out the solutions post for Part 4 here.
+Check out the solutions post for Part 4, here!

 In case you'd rather read offline, or would like to share these solutions with your engineers and staff, we also created a downloadable PDF that contains all four solutions posts in one nice package.
 Grab your copy for free right now!